surniaulula/wpsso/readme.txt

 = 6.20.0 =

 (2020/02/09) Added detection of write errors when creating a javascript file for the Schema type, article sections, and product category arrays.

-= 6.19.0 =

-(2020/02/06) Added a new "Product Category" option in the Document SSO metabox.
-Added file caching for the Schema type, article sections, and product category arrays.